petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/activating-and-deactivating-objects.md

 # Activating and Deactivating Objects

-By default, custom objects are *Activated* when they're first [published](./creating-objects.md#publishing-object-drafts).
-This makes the application available for use as soon as it's created.
+By default, objects are *Activated* and available for use when they're first [published](./creating-objects.md#publishing-object-drafts).
 While active, users can access the object and its entries via the Liferay UI and Headless API calls.
 However, you can deactivate custom objects at any time.

 Deactivating an object removes it from its Panel Category, integrated frameworks, and related objects.
 While inactive, you can only edit and extend an object in the Objects application.
 If an object's entries appear in a site or related object at the time it's deactivated, those entries are blank, and their fields no longer appear in any related object layouts.